Basic Steps for Home Landscaping

 Position trees and shrubs strategically to naturally cool or heat your home.
 Plant deciduous shade trees on the south, east, and west sides of a house to cast shade in summer and allow warming in winter.
 When planning a grass area, carefully consider which type of turfgrass is best for your site conditions and your desired maintenance level.

 Choosing plants can be an exciting endeavor, but resist the design mistake of over-planting.
 You want to avoid a crowded landscape and the need for future removal of plants you have grown to love.
-Also, avoid lawn areas scattered with trees and shrubs making the landscape look disorganized and maintenance nightmares such as planting large trees under utility lines, shrubs planted too close to the foundation and plant choices that grow too tall covering windows resulting in excessive pruning.
+Also, avoid lawn areas scattered with trees and shrubs making the landscape look disorganized and maintenance nightmares such as planting large trees under utility lines, shrubs planted too close to the foundation, and plant choices that grow too tall covering windows resulting in excessive pruning.

 You may have heard the phrase “Right Plant, Right Place”.
 Think about the future and take into account how the passage of time will affect the overall design.
 Consider the plant’s growth rate, maintenance needs, and its eventual size at maturity.

 The plants you select should be cold hardy in the appropriate climate zone.
 In Johnston County, we are in zone 7.
 A plant that is adapted to your hardiness zone is one that can tolerate the lowest winter temperature your zone usually experiences.
 To create and maintain a healthy landscape, choose plants that are suited to the conditions in your yard.
-Plants placed in a location that meet their requirements usually thrive without requiring a lot of attention.
+Plants placed in a location that meets their requirements usually thrive without requiring a lot of attention.
 Learn the specific needs and growth habits of each plant before you buy them.

 While you are out and about, pay close attention to plants in the landscape that are thriving and attractive that you would like to include in your landscape plan.
 Pay particular attention to its growing environment.
 If you don’t know the name of the plant, take a photo and ask your local nurserymen, garden center, or County Cooperative Extension office to identify it.
 Aim for diversity in your plant selections.
 Some people only consider native plants, but just because a plant is native, it still may have problems, especially if it is placed in a location that does not meet its requirements.
 Sometimes, exotic plants are more resistant to pests than are their native relatives.